 It has a length of 62.8m, beam of 11m and depth of 4m.
 It can complement a crew of 51, including five officers and 46 sailors, and carry 160 troops.

 The ship is capable of transporting a range of combat vehicles such as Arjun and T72 main battle tanks (MBTs), as well as wheeled and tracked armoured vehicles.

 Its hydraulic ramp fitted at the bow allows the loading and offloading of combat equipment and vehicles during amphibious missions.
 The LCU is also equipped with a ballast system for the efficient landing of vehicles and equipment.

-The Mark-IV Class LCU is armed with two CRN 91 30mm naval guns that are equipped with BPK 2-42 sight with day and night modes.
+The Mk-IV Class LCU is armed with two CRN 91 30mm naval guns that are equipped with BPK 2-42 sight with day and night modes.

-The communication systems aboard the vessel include a SATCOM – Link II Mod 1 tactical datalink and ELK 7036 communications intelligence (COMINT) system.
+The communication systems on board the vessels include a SATCOM – Link II Mod 1 tactical datalink and ELK 7036 communications intelligence (COMINT) system.

 The surveillance and countermeasures are complemented by the MiniPOP surveillance system and Sanket S electronic support measures (ESM) system respectively.

-The Mark-IV Class LCU is powered by two MTU 16V 4000 M53 marine diesel engines coupled to a twin-propeller fixed-pitch propulsion system.
-Each engine drives a Fundivisa fixed-pitch propeller through a Reintjes WAF 763 P reversible reduction gearbox.
+The Mk-IV Class LCU is powered by two MTU 16V 4000 M53 marine diesel engines coupled to a twin-propeller fixed-pitch propulsion system.
+Each engine drives a Fundivisa fixed-pitch propeller through a Reintjes WAF 763 P reversible-reduction gearbox.
 The maximum power output of each engine is 1,840kW.

-The propulsion system enables the LCU to attain a maximum speed of 15kt and a range of more than 1,500nmi.
+The propulsion system enables the LCU to attain a maximum speed of 15k and range of more than 1,500nmi.